Hoya Plant: How To Grow And Care For The Wax Plant

 Hoya carnosa, ‘Wax Plant’, ‘Porcelainflower’, ‘Wax Flower Plant’, ‘Hindu Rope Plant’

-Originating in eastern Asia and Australia, it has waxy foliage and the star-shaped flowers common to all hoya varieties.
-It tends to grow as a vining plant.
-Reputed to be a great cleanser of indoor air pollutants, it’s a popular plant to grow.
+Sweet-smelling Hoya carnosa is one of the most popular of the hoya varieties.
+It won the Royal Horticultural Society’s Award of Garden Merit.
+Originating in eastern Asia and Australia, it has waxy foliage and star-shaped flowers common to all hoyas.
+It is a vining plant, and reputed to be a great cleanser of indoor air.

 Hoya australis, ‘Common Waxflower’, ‘Waxvine’

 With shiny, succulent leaves and a vining habit, the common waxflower is a butterfly attractant in its native Australia.
 This hoya loves bright light, growing along the edges of rainforests and on rocky outcroppings.
 It’s often grown as a houseplant, but waxvine can be grown indoors or outdoors in full sun conditions.